hschhhwwwo0o/yamu/README.md

 Before starting to develop the code base, the requirements to the software product were thought over.
 Functional and user requirements, quality attributes were formulated; a data dictionary and a dictionary of terms were compiled.

 A unique identifier is created for each requirement.
 At the stage of code writing, the identifier of the implemented requirement is noted in the comment, which makes it easier to find the implementation of a particular requirement in the code base.
 In the book "Software Requirements Engineering" by Carl Wiegers and Jay Beatty, this approach is called _requirement tracking_.
-To find anything related to a particular requirement use the codebase search (⇧⌘F) and enter the requirement ID.
+To find anything related to a particular requirement use the codebase search (⇧⌘F in VSC) and enter the requirement ID.
 For example:

 ![Example](./md/RequirmentsIDsPreview4.png)